SohrabAmin/Free-Room/README.md

 # Free Room

-Free Room is a `Python` application that uses [UofT Scrapers](https://github.com/cobalt-uoft/uoft-scrapers) data to provide all the lecture and tutorial rooms that are currently not in use.
+Free Room is a `Python` application that uses [UofT Scrapers](https://github.com/cobalt-uoft/uoft-scrapers) data to provide all the lecture and tutorial rooms that are currently not in use at the University of Toronto Mississauga (UTM).
+UTM allows students to use free rooms to study.
+With **Free Rooms** students don't have to endlessly search for a study room in the library.
 The goal is to have a visual based chart, where each day of the week shows what room is free in what building like below:

 #### Davis Building - Weekly Calendar